Aidunlin/PaddleBattle/README.md

 ## How to play

-Head over to the [releases page](https://github.com/Aidunlin/PaddleBattle/releases) and download the latest zip.
-Extract and run the exe (some releases have a .pck file, be sure to keep it in the same directory).
+Head over to the [releases page](https://github.com/Aidunlin/PaddleBattle/releases) to download and extract the latest source code zip.
+As of 0.4.1, you'll need a [standard Godot 3.2.3 binary](https://downloads.tuxfamily.org/godotengine/3.2.3/) for your platform.
+After extracting, place the Godot executable in the same directory as the source code and run it.
+If you want to open the Godot editor, simply drag and drop the project.godot file onto the Godot binary.

 Controls as of 0.4.1:
 * Controller (A to join) - Left stick to move, right stick to rotate, left trigger to dash